arqalite/fire-king-guide/src/combos/ulcanix/sacred/2-promethean-princess.md

 > You can further extend this board by using Promethean Princess' effect, giving you the following options:
 >
->   - Summon High Garunix (or Sacred, if you need it) for Hyang material, or to setup a future board wipe.
+>   - Summon High Garunix (or Sacred, if you need it) for [_Garunix Eternity, Hyang of the Fire Kings_] material, or to setup a future board wipe.
 >   - Summon any FIRE monster <b style="color:darkorange;">except Ponix</b>, then Link Summon [_Hiita the Fire Charmer, Ablaze_] using Promethean Princess and the summoned monster, thus setting up Promethean Princess in the GY.

 <details>